History of personal computers: VisiCalc and the killer app

+The early 1980s and home computers

-Byte in January 1980 announced in an editorial that "the era of off-the-shelf personal computers has arrived".
+Byte, in January 1980, announced in an editorial that "the era of off-the-shelf personal computers has arrived".
 The magazine stated that "a desirable contemporary personal computer has 64 K of memory, about 500 K bytes of mass storage on line, any old competently designed computer architecture, upper and lowercase video terminal, printer, and high-level languages".
 The author reported that when he needed to purchase such a computer quickly he did so at a local store for $6000 in cash, and cited it as an example of "what the state of the art is at present ... as a mass-produced product".
 By early that year Radio Shack, Commodore, and Apple manufactured the vast majority of the one half-million microcomputers that existed.
 As component prices continued to fall, many companies entered the computer business.
 This led to an explosion of low-cost machines known as home computers that sold millions of units before the market imploded in a price war in the early 1980s.

-Atari 400/800
+Atari 8-bit computers

-Atari, Inc. was a well-known brand in the late 1970s, both due to their hit arcade games like Pong, as well as the hugely successful Atari VCS game console.
+Atari, Inc. was a well-known brand in the late 1970s, both due to their hit arcade video games like Pong, as well as the hugely successful Atari Video Computer System game console.
 Realizing that the VCS would have a limited lifetime in the market before a technically advanced competitor came along, Atari decided they would be that competitor, and started work on a new console design that was much more advanced.

 While these designs were being developed, the Trinity machines hit the market with considerable fanfare.
 Atari's management decided to change their work to a home computer system instead.
 Their knowledge of the home market through the VCS resulted in machines that were almost indestructible and just as easy to use as a games machine—simply plug in a cartridge and go.
-The new machines were first introduced as the Atari 400 and 800 in 1978, but production problems prevented widespread sales until the next year.
+The new machines were first introduced as the Atari 400 and 800 in 1979, but production problems prevented widespread sales until the next year.

 With a trio of custom graphics and sound co-processors and a 6502 CPU clocked ~80% faster than most competitors, the Atari machines had capabilities that no other microcomputer could match.
 In spite of a promising start with about 600,000 sold by 1981, they were unable to compete effectively with Commodore's introduction of the Commodore 64 in 1982, and only about 2 million machines were produced by the end of their production run.
 The 400 and 800 were tweaked into superficially improved models—the 1200XL, 600XL, 800XL, 65XE—as well as the 130XE with 128K of bank-switched RAM.